diacode/diacode-website/source/blog/2016-10-02-we-are-taking-a-break.html.markdown

 Consultancy work it's an amazing way to learn from many different people and business domains.
 Getting paid to help other people solve their problems while learning it's a very fulfilling experience.
-However, despite of what technology you're using to do the job, and how different are the clients, the experience itself it's always similar.
+However, despite of what technology you're using to do the job, or how different are the projects, the experience itself it's always similar.

 As a CEO/Project Manager, to me, this experience meant a lot of multi tasking